BLOG

 Scene 2 takes place in the Intelligence Headquarters of the foreign capital.
 The hackers are reporting their progress to the chief.

-“The good news,” they say, “is that we know how to make that company provide compromised software to all its customers.
+“The good news,” they say, “is that we know how to deliver compromised software to all that company’s customers.
 Local election clerks will never know.
 They never inspect the software and their cute pre-election tests cannot detect hacks that activate only on Election Day.”

 “The bad news is that the company controls only some of Wisconsin’s voting machines.
 They don’t have enough votes to deliver a statewide race.”

 “No worries,” he says.
-“If we show we can hack the machines, we will destroy trust in the process.
+“If we show we can hack the machines, we will destroy trust in the process even if we don’t control the outcome.
+Just cause chaos, sow doubt.
 Whoever wins won’t have legitimacy.”

 “Go for it,” he says.
-“Pick whoever you want to win.
-Just as long as it’s not the candidate the voters want.”
+“Pick whoever you want to win in the machines you control.
+Just as long as the results are suspicious.”

 Scene 3 is back in the hackers’ office.
 The hackers are gleefully developing their plan.